Do you like your cookies chewy? This is the best chewy cookies recipe ever!

 Around here, it’s all about the chewy cookies.
 During the holidays we enjoy Chewy Gingerbread Chocolate Chip Cookies.

-Of course, we will devour ALL KINDS of cookies.
+Of course, we will devour all kinds of cookies.
 Who can resist any homemade cookie?
 There is just something about making cookies from scratch that is so appealing.

 We even enjoy them on special occasions.
 I still remember making thick and chewy Peanut Butter Reverse Chocolate Cookies for Father’s Day one year.
 They were the hit of the party.

 Like most cookies made from scratch, you really don’t need a ton of ingredients.
-For this cookie recipe you will need:

-- oatmeal (old fashioned)
+- oatmeal (old-fashioned)

 - flour (all-purpose)